 The measurement of vertical transfer of heat and water vapour by eddies was first described by Swinbank (1951).
-Since then, micrometeorologists have long held that eddy correlation techniques offer the most promise for providing accurate measurements of evaporative flux with a sound theoretical basis (Kaimal and Gaynor, 1991).
+Since then, micrometeorologists have long held that eddy correlation techniques offer the most promise for providing accurate measurements of evaporative flux with a sound theoretical basis (Kaimal & Gaynor 1991).
 The method is offering an attractive alternative to other more cumbersome methods such as weighing lysimeters and Bowen Ratio.
-A comprehensive manual invaluable to the experimental practitioner of the method is provided by Dijk 2003.
+A comprehensive manual invaluable to the experimental practitioner of the method is provided by van Dijk (2003).

-The major challenge associated with the eddy correlation method is the response time limitations of the sensor instrumentation.
-Developments in electronics in recent years have resulted in new sensors with the required speed and accuracy.
+The major challenge associated with the Eddy Correlation method is the response time limitations of the sensor instrumentation.
+Developments in electronics in recent years have resulted in new sensors with the required speed and accuracy (see Table 3 and Figure 19).